About Roger Linn Design

 About Ingrid Linn

-Regarding Ingrid's personal interests, she is a cellist (having performed in San Francisco's Community Music Center orchestra), scuba diver, Ironman triathlete, marathon runner, archer, champion rower, motorcycle enthusiast and an instrument-rated private pilot, serving on the board of the SF bay area's NRI Flying Club.
+Regarding Ingrid's personal interests, she is a cellist (having performed in San Francisco's Community Music Center orchestra), scuba diver, Ironman triathlete, marathon runner, archer, champion rower, motorcycle enthusiast and an instrument-rated private pilot.
 She speaks German, English, French and Spanish.
 You can read KVR Audio's interview with Ingrid here.